PensionBee/ddd-workshop/README.md

 ## Project Structure Overview

 We'll go into more detail on this in a later section of the workshop but for now, it's worth touching upon it at a high level.
 Our project has 2 **Bounded Contexts** (`Accounts` and `Posts`) which live in **src/contexts/**.
-Both of these follow the same structure:
+Both of these have the same directories/structure:

 - **core/**: This is our 'application core', where we'll model our entities and build out our system's capabilities (e.g. creating a post or following another account).
-We want to keep the code in this layer focused on business concepts and business rules as much as possible. *If you're already familiar with onion-esque architectures, this layer is essentially the 'domain' and 'application' layers squashed into one for simplicity.*
+We want to keep the code in this layer focused on business concepts and business rules as much as possible. *If you're already familiar with onion/clean/hexagonal/ports-and-adapter architecture, this layer is essentially the 'domain' and 'application' layers squashed into one for simplicity.*
-- **infra/**: Short for 'infrastructure' - this is where we'll write the code which connects our 'application core' to persistence technology (e.g. databases or the file system) and external systems our contexts rely on (if any).
-Think of infra as everything your application needs to interact with the external world.
+- **infra/**: Short for 'infrastructure' - this is where we'll write the code which connects our 'application core' to persistence technology (e.g. databases or the file system) and external systems (if required).
+Think of infra as the code your application needs to interact with the external world.
 - **interface/**: This is the opposite of infrastructure; a way for the outside world to interact with our application.
 This is where we'll write our API code.
-The primary idea here is that we could create multiple interfaces (a REST API, a graphQL API, a CLI, etc.) and each one would utilise the same functionality exposed in our application core.
+The primary idea here is that we could create multiple interfaces (a REST API, a GraphQL API, a CLI, etc.) and each could utilise the same functionality exposed in our 'application core'.

 ## The Practical Bit